kampersanda/consistent_weighted_sampling/README.md

 - `-i` indicates the input file name of feature vectors.
 - `-r` indicates the input file name of the random matrix data.
 - `-o` indicates the output file name of CWS vectors in `.bvecs` format.
-- `-d` indicates the dimension (i.e., # of features) of `news20`.
+- `-d` indicates the dimension (i.e., # of features) of the input feature vectors (`news20` in this case).
-- `-D` indicates the dimension of generated CWS vectors.
+- `-D` indicates the dimension of CWS vectors generated.
 This value must be no more than the maximum dimension set in process (2).
 - `-b` indicates at which `<index>` starts.
 - `-w` indicates whether or not there is `<value>` column in the input file.
 - `-l` indicates whether or not there is `<label>` column in the input file.